ten-protocol/go-ten/design/Upgrade_Design.md

 1. The whitelisting of the new attestation is performed on the MC, and an Upgrade Event (UE) is emitted.
 1. During normal operation, the current version of the Enclave (CE) will consume and authenticate the UE.
 1. The operator will call the RPC endpoint, which will hand over secrets encrypted with the key of the NE.
+The operator will present the attestation of a TEE installed with the new software.
+The CE will verify that attestation against the latest UE, will encrypt the secrets with the key from the attestation, and return it.
 1. The NE will start up and will run in the backwards compatibility mode until the block number mentioned in the UE is reached.
 1. The CE can continue operating until the block height in the UE is reached, when it will exit.
 By now, it will assume that the NE has taken over.